 # Input and Output

-The MCC design, as defined in the Entity wrapper, has four 16-bit inputs and four 16-bit outputs (InputA-D and OutputA-D respectively).
-These signals can be routed to come to/from physical ADC/DAC channels on the hardware, Digital I/O where supported, or from other instruments in the Multi-instrument configuration.
+The MCC design, as defined in the Custom Wrapper, has four 16-bit inputs and four 16-bit outputs (InputA-D and OutputA-D respectively).
+These signals can be routed from/to physical ADC/DAC channels on the hardware, Digital I/O where supported, or from other instruments in the Multi-instrument Mode configuration.

 # Clk and Reset